TeYuanLiu/teyuanliu.github.io/content/blog/postgresql.md

 ### SQL

 We can use SQL commands to interact with a database, but what is inside a database?

-A database consists of one or multiple tables.
+First we encounter schemas.
+We can think of schemas as directories in a file system, isolating a group of files from other groups.
+Then, inside a schema we see tables, and they are like the spreadsheet files that store our data.

+-   Schema
+    -   A schema groups tables together and provides isolation.
 -   Table
     -   A table is used to store relational data.
 -   Column